Linus Lundqvist

-Linus Hans Fredrik Lundqvist (/sv/; born 26 March 1999) is a Swedish racing driver who last competed for Chip Ganassi Racing in the IndyCar Series.
-He previously competed in Indy Lights driving for HMD Motorsports with Dale Coyne Racing, having won the 2022 championship.
-He is also the 2020 Formula Regional Americas Champion.
-He made his IndyCar debut in 2023 driving the #60 Honda for Meyer Shank Racing.
+Linus Hans Fredrik Lundqvist (/sv/; born 26 March 1999) is a Swedish racing driver who most recently competed in a one-off Eurocup-3 weekend for Double R Racing.
+He had previously competed full-time in the 2024 IndyCar Series for Chip Ganassi Racing.

+Lundqvist made his IndyCar debut in 2023 with Meyer Shank Racing and claimed Rookie of the Year honors the following year in his first and only full-season campaign to date.
+He is the 2022 Indy Lights champion and the 2020 Formula Regional Americas champion.

 Career

 Karting

 Born in Tyresö, Lundqvist began karting at the age of six during a holiday in Finland and from there contested numerous championships in his native Sweden and across Europe and won numerous titles.

 Lower formulae

 In 2015, Lundqvist made his single-seater debut in the Formula Renault 1.6 Nordic championship with Team TIDÖ, where he claimed fourth in the Nordic championship, second in the JSM standings and third in the NEZ championship.
 The following year, Lundqvist returned to the renamed Formula STCC Nordic championship with the LL Motorsport Junior Team, where he dominated proceedings to claim ten wins and finish as Drivers and NEZ champion.